Area: Kent

 ''Market Town Faversham is Kent's magical destination for day walks and walking holidays, and for savouring fine food and drink while enjoying some of the county's best scenery.
 Each circular walk is studded with great local food and drink offers.
 Our Faversham Food Trails showcase the best of local Kent produce ...
 Channel 4 Southcliffe Series was filmed in Faversham and three of our walks take you past land marks as seen in the series.'

 'The village of Hamstreet is surrounded by public woodland including Hamstreet woods, an area of special scientific interest renowned for the presence of wild service trees and nightingales.
-The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.'
+The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.
 Unfortunately the original Website cited here seems to have become unavailable; so I have replaced the Link with one to a Walk from the Saturday Walkers' Club.

 'Fine views from the heights of the North Downs are a hallmark of this route in the heart of Kent ...
 The steep climb up the slopes of the North Downs is rewarded by the opportunity for a few minutes rest at one of the county's most famous public houses - The Ringlestone Inn.'